furuknap/deducto-app/docs/deducto_pwa_plan.md

 **Completed:** The service worker has been implemented with caching strategies for static assets and API requests.
 A utility file for service worker registration and update handling has been created, along with a notification component to inform users when updates are available.
 The service worker is registered in main.tsx and the notification component is integrated into the App component.

-### Task 3: Enhance for Offline Use
+### Task 3: Enhance for Offline Use ✅

 **Goal:** Ensure core Deducto functionality (adding and viewing expenses) works offline with synchronization when online.

 **Steps:**

-1. Create a new branch for this task (e.g., `feature/pwa-offline-data`).
+1. ✅ Create a new branch for this task (e.g., `feature/pwa-offline-data`).
-2. Implement local data storage (e.g., using IndexedDB) for expenses.
+2. ✅ Implement local data storage (e.g., using IndexedDB) for expenses.
-3. Modify the application logic to read from and write to local storage when offline.
+3. ✅ Modify the application logic to read from and write to local storage when offline.
-4. Implement background synchronization to sync local changes with the backend when the application is online.
+4. ✅ Implement background synchronization to sync local changes with the backend when the application is online.
-5. Commit and push the changes.
+5. ✅ Commit and push the changes.
-6. Seek approval for the offline data handling and synchronization logic.
+6. ✅ Seek approval for the offline data handling and synchronization logic.

+**Completed:** Offline functionality has been implemented using IndexedDB for local storage of expenses and categories.
+The application now detects online/offline status and automatically switches between local and remote data storage.
+Background synchronization has been implemented to sync local changes with the backend when the application comes back online.
+New components have been created to handle offline data display and management, including OfflineExpenseForm, OfflineExpenseList, OfflineCategoryFilter, and OfflineExpenseChart.
+The service worker has been enhanced to handle offline requests and background sync.

 ### Task 4: Add Install Capability and Optimize Performance